jharwell/sierra/docs/src/usage/environment.rst

    file needs to be on it).
 SIERRA can't know, in general, where the location of the C++ code corresponding to the loaded :term:`Project` is.

+.. envvar:: LD_LIBRARY_PATH

+   Must be set to contain library directories for dynamically loaded libraries installed to nonstandard and/or non system locations.

 .. envvar:: PARALLEL

    When running on some execution environments, such as ``hpc.slurm,hpc.pbs``,